karstendavidbakker/Prototype/README.md

 ##Steps

 1. button running on Arduino
+troubleshoot usb serial port error comment all lines in the used code get the random-data.py script to send data to the dcd Hub get the serial-data.py script to send data to the dcd hub.
 2. Serial data to webserver on pc
 3. Serial data to Rpi
 4. Accelerometer running on Arduino